dgg32/pyphy/README.md

 Scripts can be run as is without installation.

 ## Preparing the backend database

+Notice: please perform this step periodically to stay updated to newest NCBI Taxonomy.

 Download the taxdmp.zip from ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/ and unzip it.